Explore health content from A to Z.

 You will be asked to lie flat with your leg extended for 6 hours to prevent bleeding at the insertion site.

 You may be able to go home that day, or you may be asked to stay in the hospital overnight.
+You should have a friend or family member drive you home.

 Drink plenty of water to help flush the contrast medium from your body.